fredrikaverpil/fredrikaverpil.github.io/content/blog/2015-05-12-file-copy-progress-window-with-pyqt-pyside-and-shutil.md

 I recently wanted to show the progress of a file copy made from a python script (or actually, from a python script running inside of Maya and Nuke).
 First I looked to piggyback on the OS native ways of copying a file, but oddly enough it turned out there was no way of showing a progress bar when doing this.

-So I turned to Python
-’s [shutil](https://docs.python.org/2/library/shutil.html) and [PySide](https://wiki.qt.io/Category:LanguageBindings::PySide) (but [PyQt](https://www.riverbankcomputing.co.uk/software/pyqt/intro) would work just as well for this).
+So I turned to Python's [shutil](https://docs.python.org/2/library/shutil.html) and [PySide](https://wiki.qt.io/Category:LanguageBindings::PySide) (but [PyQt](https://www.riverbankcomputing.co.uk/software/pyqt/intro) would work just as well for this).
 Shutil cannot show progress by itself, but when asking around about this, I [learned](https://stackoverflow.com/questions/29967487/get-progress-back-from-shutil-file-copy-thread) that you can implement your own copy function in Python using its built-in `copyfileobj`.

 Below is a simple python script I came up with, to illustrate how to implement your own file copy with progress in Python.